tableau/hyper-db/website/docs/sql/external/index.md

 # External Formats

-Besides its own table format, Hyper is able to access data stored in other commonly used data formats (called external formats or external data hereinafter).
+Besides its own table format, Hyper is able to read and write data stored in other commonly used data formats (called external formats or external data hereinafter).

 There are three orthogonal concepts when it comes to external formats: